-- 1. Will the proposed code change increase or decrease costs?
-Please explain. - No cost change.
-The modification carries forward existing requirements or existing rule requirements are surpassed by model code. - 2.
-If there is an increased cost, will this cost be offset by a safety or other benefit?
+1. Will the proposed code change increase or decrease costs?
 Please explain.

+No cost change.
+The modification carries forward an existing requirement.

+- 2. If there is an increased cost, will this cost be offset by a safety or other benefit?
+Please explain.
 N/A - 3.
 Are there any enforcement or compliance cost increases or decreases with the proposed code change?
 Please explain.
+No.

-No. - 4.
-Will the cost of complying with the proposed code change in the first year after the rule takes effect exceed \$25,000 for any one small business or small city?
+4. Will the cost of complying with the proposed code change in the first year after the rule takes effect exceed \$25,000 for any one small business or small city?
 A small business is any business that has less than 50 full-time employees.
 A small city is any statutory or home rule charter city that has less than ten full-time employees.
 Please explain.